• About

 • Preheat the oven to 350F.

-• Whisk the eggs until they are well blended.
+• Whisk the eggs in a large mixing bowl until they are well blended.

 • Add the sugar, corn syrup, butter, vanilla, and salt.